nexgenenglish/changelog/nsa-api.md

 # neo Study App API
 Service (API) to manage neo Study App.

+# 1.9.8 on March 04th, 2021
+- NSAAPI-320 Update Message when email to reset password has been sent

 # 1.9.7.1 on March 03rd, 2021
 - Handle when lesson type is empty on summary page